-1.2 Learners will be able to use formal elements of design such as colour, space, line, form, texture, shape, balance, scale and contrast.
+- 1.2 The candidates will be able to use formal elements of design such as colour, space, line, form, texture, shape, balance, scale and contrast.
 Developmental craft work should demonstrate the ability to combine elements and communicate intended ideas using visual language.

-The successful use of visual language is gauged by how successfully a learner uses the elements of design to communicate an idea.
-At Level 2 this should be confident at a basic level and be developing to show an ability to communicate more complex or subtle ideas.

-The formal elements of design are texture, colour, line, form etc. The learner will be able to apply these elements within craft work and would use a range of these to communicate the ideas they develop.
-The learner's use of visual language including the formal elements of design would primarily be assessed from their craft work.
+The successful use of visual language is gauged by how successfully a candidate uses the elements of design to communicate an idea.
+At level 2 this should be confident at a basic level and be developing to show an ability to communicate more complex or subtle ideas.
+The formal elements of design are texture, colour, line, form etc. The candidate will be able to apply these elements within craft work and would use a range of these to communicate the ideas they develop.
+The candidate's use of visual language including the formal elements of design would primarily be assessed from their craft work.
 Their understanding of formal elements may also be evidenced through their annotation.
-For example, how they rationalise changes in colour, form or texture.

-1.3 Learners will discuss their ideas with others; this may not be a formal presentation and could be undertaken as a group discussion with as few as two other participants.
-Learners should be encouraged to obtain feedback from as many reliable sources as possible.
-Having discussed their ideas they should make a record of this, which could be accomplished through peer feedback notes completed by others or learners' own record of the feedback received.

-Learners should develop reflective practices and undertake an interim evaluation their own work.
-Learners should make every effort to be objective during their evaluation and focus on potential improvements to the ideas developed.
-Learners should record their findings using an appropriate method.

-- 1.4 Learners should then record by written, visual and/or audio visual means how the feedback and their evaluation has contributed to their ideas as they develop, recording any modifications made as a result.
-Learners should be able to differentiate between feedback which is useful to the ideas, for whatever reason, and that feedback which may be useful in a different context or at another time.
-Any adaptations made to the practical developmental work produced by learners must be clearly recorded. - 1.5 The learner will select one idea to produce to a finished standard.
-This choice should be a product of weighing up the different factors experienced within this unit, for example the feedback from others, feasibility of ideas, the success of final outcomes to communicate the intended ideas etc. The learner must record how they have reached their decision and explain the factors that have impacted on their choice.
-Learners will have reached a decision regarding the final idea and they will produce this within the next unit.
+For example how they rationalise changes in colour or form or texture. - 1.3 Candidates will discuss their ideas with others; this may not be a formal presentation and could be undertaken as a group discussion with as few as two other participants.
+The candidates should be encouraged to obtain feedback from as many reliable sources as possible.
+Having discussed their ideas they should make a record of this which could be accomplished through peer feedback notes completed by others or the candidates own record of the feedback received.
+The candidates should develop reflective practices and undertake an interim evaluation their own work.
+The candidates should make every effort to be objective during their evaluation and focus on potential improvements to the ideas developed.
+The candidates should record their findings using an appropriate method. - 1.4 The candidates should then record by written, visual and/or audio visual means how the feedback and their evaluation has contributed to their ideas as they develop, recording any modifications made as a result.
+The candidates should be able to differentiate between feedback which is useful to the ideas for whatever reason and that feedback which may be useful in a different context or at another time.
+Any adaptations made to the practical developmental work produced by the candidates must be clearly recorded. - 1.5 The candidate will select one idea to produce to a finished standard.
+This choice should be a product of weighing up the different factors experienced within this unit, for example the feedback from others, feasibility of ideas, the success of final outcomes to communicate the intended ideas etc. The candidate must record how they have reached the decision they have made and explain the factors that have impacted on their choice.
+The candidates will have reached a decision regarding the final idea and they will produce this within the next unit.